julian-y/balabox/docs/metadata_api.md

   * precondition: Client should have previously issued a /file_comp request and uploaded missing blocks to block servers.
 * method: POST
 * request body: JSON document with the block list of the file
-  * block_list: list of SHA-256 hash values
-* parameters:
   * user_id: id of user
   * file_name: file to commit updates to
+  * block_list: list of SHA-256 hash values
 * returns: JSON document containing updated fields
   * metadata_updated: true or false depending on whether the hashes are inserted into the database
   * last_modified: time when the update occurred